Cold, Flu, Allergy (cont.)

 - What are the different types of medications for headaches, body aches, fever, and flu-like symptoms?

 - Nasal congestion, sneezing, and runny nose

 - Sore throat and other symptoms

 - What about vitamin C and zinc?

 - What are some important considerations for the safe use of OTC products?

 - Find a local Family Physician in your town

 Sore throat and other symptoms

 Viruses are the most common cause of sore throat.
 A sore throat caused by a cold virus usually resolves in one to two weeks without treatment.
-On the other hand, a sore throat caused by the streptococcus bacterium (strep throat) should be treated with antibiotics to prevent damage to the heart valves.
-Generally, streptococcus bacteria cause a more severe sore throat and a higher fever than viral sore throats.
-Sneezing, runny nose, and cough more frequently accompany sore throats due to a cold virus, rather than streptococcus infections.
-Sometimes, a throat culture is necessary to establish the cause of the sore throat.
+On the other hand, a sore throat caused by the Streptococcus bacterium (strep throat) should be treated with antibiotics to prevent damage to the heart valves and other complications of strep infection.
+Generally, Streptococcus bacteria cause a more severe sore throat and a higher fever than viral sore throats, but it is not always possible to distinguish the two without laboratory testing.
+Sneezing, runny nose, and cough more frequently accompany sore throats due to a cold virus, rather than Streptococcus infections.
+Sometimes, a throat culture or other lab test is necessary to establish the cause of the sore throat.

-Examples of sore throat medications: Cepacol Sore Throat Maximum Strength and Sucrets sore throat lozenges.
+Examples of sore throat medications include Cepacol Sore Throat Maximum Strength and Sucrets sore throat lozenges.